Blog | Personal Finance

 The benefits of LLC and LP for payroll taxes

-We really like the LLC for real estate since it and the LP offer great asset protection.
+The LLC is the preferred choice for real estate since it and the LP offer great asset protection.
 With the LLC, if it's a partnership, you don't have to pay those darn payroll taxes.

 If you're in a trade or business, you're going to pay payroll taxes on your salary income.
 If you own the business, that's 15.3 percent.
 That's the 7.65 percent that you contribute as an employee and the same amount that you contribute as the employer.
 You pay both halves.

-Of course, we would like to minimize payroll taxes, especially if you're a younger person.
-You must pay a certain amount of them, but let's not pay payroll taxes on every dollar of income.
+Of course, you want to minimize payroll taxes, especially if you're a younger person.
+You must pay a certain amount of them, but don’t pay payroll taxes on every dollar of income.

 If you have an LLC that operates a business, all the money flows through the LLC.
 Under current IRS regulations, you are subject to payroll taxes.
 If we have the LLC taxed as an S Corporation, you can minimize your payroll taxes.

-For example, let’s say you have $100,000 of income.
+For example, say you have $100,000 of income.
 A reasonable salary for someone to run this business would be $60,000.
-You are taxed 15.3 percent on the $60,000, but on the $40,000 in profit, you take as a distribution and pay ordinary income on that.
-With S Corporation taxation (which can be used by your LLC), we can limit your payroll taxes.
-In our example, that means you save you 15.3 percent on $40,000.
+You are taxed 15.3 percent on the $60,000, but on the $40,000 in profit, you take it as a distribution and pay ordinary income on that.
+With S Corporation taxation (which can be used by your LLC), you can limit your payroll taxes.
+In this example, that means you save 15.3 percent on $40,000.
 That is $6,120 a year.
-So, we can save more than $6,000 a year by structuring this property.
-You want to have a team of advisors that will help you structure this properly.
+So, you can save more than $6,000 a year by structuring this properly; it’s wise to have a team of advisors to help you with this.

 Now the LLC that owns real estate is not in a trade or business.
 If it's a passive holding entity, the money flows through and you don't pay any payroll taxes.
 You can shelter that with depreciation.
 That can be a particularly good way to build your estate and pay less in taxes.